 On the other hand, some of you may be tempted to go down a size from your regular size to get a slimmer fit ( I’ve done this).
 Don’t!
 It defeats the purpose and ruins the sophisticated oversized look.

-This gets some off the fabric off your tummy.
-It also creates an asymmetrical hemline which looks artsier and is more slimming than having the hem of the sweater going straight across.
+This gets some of the fabric off your tummy.
+It also creates an asymmetrical hemline that looks artsier and is more slimming than having the sweater’s hem going straight across.
 Don’t fuss with your half tuck.
-Just a tuck and go- the less perfect the better.
+Just a tuck and go- the less perfect, the better.

-You can also push up the sleeves to look a little artsier, plus creating the 3/4 length sleeve look shows some forearm is youthful.
+You can also push up the sleeves to look a little artsier, plus creating the 3/4 length sleeve look shows some youthful forearm.
 A bracelet or cuff at the wrist looks cool.